Behance has over 24 million members, they generate thousands of cases daily. Standing out is no easy task, but here are some handy tips.

 We recommend making the Behance project from 10 to 15 thousand pixels long: fair to tell your story but not too lengthy to make the audience sick of it.

-Best of Behance is what the moderation team selects manually.
-It is the main page of Behance and each of its categories.
+The moderation team selects the best of Behance manually.
+This is the main page of Behance and each of its categories.

-There’s a reason to strive to get there: it is the place where your potential clients most likely will notice you.
+There’s a reason to strive to get there: it is where your potential clients will most likely notice you.

-Add tags, credentials, tools you’ve used in your project settings, and shoutout to others who participated in the project.
+In your project settings, add tags, credentials, and tools you’ve used, and shout out to others who participated in the project.

 Tip: add at least one Adobe tool in the “Tools used” section, even if you haven’t used any.
 This will increase your chances to end up in “Best of Behance”.